hyweljohnllewellyn/hywelme/_posts/2016-07-27-unlimited-storage-space-for-your-device.md

 Their pricing is comparable to Apple iCloud at $4.99 for 200Gb and are currently offering a 3 month trial.

-I share my experience of using this groundbreaking service - to begin...
+I will share my experience of using this groundbreaking service - to begin...

 ## Signing Up and Adding Content from Mac